JHWebDeveloper/Able2Deux/README.md

 - Ffmpeg+Ffprobe

 ### Fixed
-- Bug where "Copy All Settings" and "Apply Settings to All" options wer not copying audio settings.
+- Bug where "Copy All Settings" and "Apply Settings to All" options were not copying audio settings.

 ## [2.2.2] - 3.2.2021